AnonymousWhizzer/Continual-Latency-Learning/README.md

 This document gives additional insights by comparing three QoS prediction strategies:

-Baseline: a single prediction model;
+* Baseline: a single prediction model
-Fixed: a fixed pool of pre-trained models;
+* Fixed: a fixed pool of pre-trained models
-Adaptive: an evolving model pool able to integrate a new specialized model when a previously unseen QoS regime is encountered.
+* Adaptive: an evolving model pool able to integrate a new specialized model when a previously unseen QoS regime is encountered.

 The analysis focuses on two aspects:
   * prediction stability around regime changes;